pablodecm/phd_thesis/src/101_chapter_1.md

 for computing observables in high-energy colliders, several research collaborations such as NNPDF [@Ball:2017nwa] provide accurate estimations that can be readily used for simulation and prediction.
-In Figure [-@fig:subfigs_pdfs], the parton distribution functions at two different energy scales estimated by one of those collaborations are shown, at lower energy scales the valence quarks (up and down) dominate while when we extrapolate at higher energies, gluon scattering become the most likely
+In [Figure @fig:subfigs_pdfs], the parton distribution functions at two different energy scales estimated by one of those collaborations are shown, at lower energy scales the valence quarks (up and down) dominate while when we extrapolate at higher energies, gluon scattering become the most likely